MBach/LeMondeRssReader/README.md

 ## Introduction

-This App for Android 4.4 KitKat and later (Android 11) features how to read RSS stream from one website, and does some complex [Web scraping](https://en.wikipedia.org/wiki/Web_scraping).
+This App for Android 5.0 Lollipop and later (Android 13) features how to read RSS stream from one website, and does some complex [Web scraping](https://en.wikipedia.org/wiki/Web_scraping).

 ## Requirements

-A smartphone at least on Android 4.4
+A smartphone at least on Android 5.0

 ## Download